-The U.S. Fish and Wildlife Service collects fees at more than 100 National Wildlife Refuges.
+The U.S. Fish and Wildlife Service collects fees at more than 100 national wildlife refuges, including 31 wildlife refuges that charge an entry fee.
 At least 80% of all fees collected at a refuge are reinvested back into that refuge to provide quality recreational facilities and opportunities to our visitors.
 The remaining 20% is used in that geographic region.
 Each refuge that collects a fee posts a notice at the collection site informing the public of the use or anticipated use of recreation fees collected during the previous year.

 FEDERAL LANDS RECREATION ENHANCEMENT ACT FREQUENTLY ASKED QUESTIONS